Internships in English

 AFRICA TODAY, Summer & Fall 2014

 Internship in Editing and Publishing

 Undergraduate English majors are eligible to serve as editorial interns for Africa Today, a quarterly journal that publishes articles dealing with contemporary African culture, society, and politics.
 Africa Today is located at the offices of the African Studies Program (Woodburn Hall).
-Two people will be selected for the spring semester.
+One person will be selected for the summer term and one for the fall term.
 The student who serves as an intern will be involved in keeping track of the flow of manuscripts submitted and books received; corresponding with authors, outside readers, and book reviewers; and editing accepted manuscripts.
 The intern also will assist in compiling some sections of the journal.
 An intern is expected to work a total of approximately 120 hours — that equals eight hours per week in the spring semester, for instance — and is eligible for up to three hours of course credit in English L498.
 The intern is also eligible to apply for a modest grant from the Honors College.